Ana Maria Popescu: After the London Games

-In the 2012–13 season, Brânză made the podium in six out of eight entries in World Cup events, including gold medals in the Challenge International de Saint-Maur and the Havana Grand Prix.
+In the 2012–13 season, Popescu made the podium in six out of eight entries in World Cup events, including gold medals in the Challenge International de Saint-Maur and the Havana Grand Prix.
 She led CSA Steaua to a silver medal in the European Champion Clubs' Cup in Naples.
-In May she won her 8th national title as well as the team event.
+In May, she won her 8th national title as well as the team event.

 Number one in the FIE world rankings, she went to the 2013 European Fencing Championships as favourite.
 She had a tight 15–14 win in the table of 32 against 17-year-old Alona Komarov of Israel.
 Her later bouts were easier victories and she eventually earned the gold after defeating Italia's Francesca Quondamcarlo 15–11 in the final.
-In the team event she led a largely renewed Romanian side, now nicknamed ”Poky Power”, scoring the decisive hit in the 44–43 quarter-final against Sweden; Romania then disposed of Hungary, but failed against Estonia in the final and came away with a silver medal.
+In the team event, she led a largely renewed Romanian side, now nicknamed "Poky Power", scoring the decisive hit in the 44–43 quarter-final against Sweden; Romania then disposed of Hungary, but failed against Estonia in the final and came away with a silver medal.

-During the 2013 World Fencing Championships in Budapest, Brânză made her way comfortably to the table of eight, but she was defeated in a tight 14–15 bout by Estonia's Julia Beljajeva, who eventually won the competition.
+During the 2013 World Fencing Championships in Budapest, Popescu made her way comfortably to the table of eight, but she was defeated in a tight 14–15 bout by Estonia's Julia Beljajeva, who eventually won the competition.
 In the team event, Romania defeated successively Denmark, Venezuela, and South Korea, reaping revenge on the defeat in the Olympic Games.
 They were stopped in the semifinals by Russia, which largely prevailed with a 44–33 victory.
 Romania then fought France in the match for the third place; Brânză entered the last leg on a 25–25 draw and beat Joséphine Jacques-André-Coquin 8–3 to secure the bronze medal.
-Brânză was also elected a member of the athletes' commission in the elections held during the world championships.
+Popescu was also elected a member of the athletes' commission in the elections held during the world championships.
 She finished the year No.1 for a record-equalling third time and received a gold medal from the FIE during its centenary gala dinner in Paris at the Automobile Club de France on 30 November 2013.